A Quick Guide to Scoliosis and How to Deal With It

 Another activity that worsens scoliosis is carrying heavy things.
 It adds to the natural pull of gravity, which then compresses your spine even further.
 An overloaded backpack, for instance, is terrible for your back.
 Carrying bags over just one shoulder is also unhealthy.
 With these in mind, people dealing with scoliosis should also avoid any sports activity that involves weightlifting.

 There is no cure for scoliosis yet, and the best way to deal with it is through early diagnosis and treatment, as with lifestyle changes.
 Arming yourself with the dont’s of scoliosis is also key, as this helps you know which activities should be avoided.
 It’s also important to regularly visit your doctor to help keep an eye on the progression of your spinal curve.

 If you’re suffering from scoliosis pain and discomfort, we have the solution for you.
 Due to its treatment limitations, many turn to the power of chiropractors for relief.
 We have dedicated ourselves to improving the health and quality of life in the Scoliosis community, and that certainly includes you.
-If you’re looking for a scoliosis chiropractor in NYC, get in touch with us to book an appointment today!
+If you’re looking for non-surgical scoliosis care, get in touch with us to book an appointment today!